 “ I just want to go back home and live in peace in Chittorgarh, Ranima’s Modak is waiting for me there.”

-The crowd cheered as he walked up to his father teary-eyed.
-Today he made his father proud.
-He felt a little uneasy at praises usually but not today.
+The crowd cheered as he walked up to his father.
+Today, he made his father proud.
+He felt a little uneasy at the praises, usually, but not today.
 He was so happy as his father hugged him.
 Kunwar Pratap Singh was a true warrior by the looks of it.
-His Kesar tilak shone brightly as the sun of the Raghu clan and his eyes reflected intelligence.
+His Kesar Tilak shone brightly as the sun of the Raghu clan, and his eyes reflected intelligence.
 The bruises he got from the wars and enemies, he flaunted with pride, he looked into the eyes of death for his motherland without a blink.

 “ I want to go too, Dajiraj,” Pratap said eagerly.